Myriachan/RockmanX2Practice/readme.txt

 Q. What's the source code license?

-A. Since ROM hacks a legal gray area anyway, I don't see the point of stating a license for this.
+A. Since ROM hacks are a legal gray area anyway, I don't see the point of stating a license for this.
+You can consider it public-domain.

 Credits

-Assembly hacking by Myria.
+Assembly hacking by Myria and Total.
-Saved state data by Myria and Luiz Miguel.
+Saved state data by Myria, Luiz Miguel and Trogdor.
 Moral support by Domalix and Luiz Miguel.  <3 both

 Version History

+1.30:  2016/04/25  4a4c41523d9424906ca206294559d123
+*   Replaced 100% with Low% by request.

 1.21:  2015/09/19  03186c9a4c7ef344b45a9be7d8b3171d
 *   Rewrote the saved state code to be much more stable.